janyan33/bb_sna_2021/journal.md

 ## To do
 Check if "attemped mount" should be treated as mounts.
 If so, add to patch table.
 Need to ask students what they meant.
+Same with "tried to mount".